Ticket Management

 Using the ticket management dashboard, you will be able to configure your tickets, coupons, and payments, as well as create different types of tickets for your public and analyze your event success.
 Besides that, you can also separate tickets per group, segmentation, custom form, or invitees' name.

-• To enable the tickets tool, click on Settings > Tools > Edit > scroll down until you see the Registration section > enable Tickets by ticking the correspondent checkbox > press End to save the changes.
+To enable the tickets tool, click on Settings > Tools > Registration section.
+Press Edit, and scroll down until you see the Tickets tool and toggle its corresponding button.
+Press End to save the changes.

 Enabling the tickets feature